 Food will need to be prepared in an inspected kitchen within the school.
 These kitchens meet the requirements of Ontario Regulation 493/17 and are visited by public health inspectors to ensure they are in compliance with safe food handling practices.

 Physical distancing of students needs to occur when accessing food.
-All food should be pre-packaged or served using serving utensils to students by a staff member/volunteer wearing a face covering and physically distancing from students.
+All food should be pre-packaged or served using serving utensils to students by a staff member/volunteer wearing a mask and physically distancing from students.
 If the food was able to be served safely, it would be ideal to have the SNP delivered within classrooms to allow for easier physical distancing between students and less mixing of cohorts.

 Alternatively, individual portions can be packaged and set out for students to grab.
 This should be monitored by a staff or volunteer to ensure proper hand hygiene and physical distancing.